Q: What is white collar crime?

 Secure Legal Counsel

-Being accused or a white collar crime can be confusing and stressful.
+Being accused of a white collar crime can be confusing and stressful.
 For immediate assistance, call William M. Butler, Jr. at 502-582-2020, or contact him via email to set up a free initial confidential consultation.
-For over 28 years, he has skillfully defended thousands of clients, compiling an impressive record of positive results, he can help you too.
+For over 35 years, he has skillfully defended thousands of clients, compiling an impressive record of positive results, he can help you too.
 Please see his Case Results and Testimonials.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.